 The palace of French kings, Château de Blois is where Joan of Arc was blessed by the Archbishop of Reims in 1429 before she left for battle in Orleans.

 Surprisingly, Clos Lucé was the last residence of Italian genius Leonardo da Vinci.
 It was French king Francis I who, in 1516, had the idea of inviting Leonardo to stay at his mansion.
 Leonardo accepted the invitation and arrived with a few of his paintings including the Mona Lisa!
-(Which is how that famous painting ended up at the Louvre.)
+(And this is how that famous painting ended up at the Louvre.)
 Clos Lucé is on the same property as the royal Château d'Amboise, with an underground passageway connecting the two.

 After the Palace of Versailles, Château de Chenonceau is the most visited château in France.
 In 1547 Henry II gave the château as a gift to his mistress, Diane de Poitiers.
 When Henry II died in 1559, his widow Catherine de Medici evicted Diane and then poured a fortune into Chenonceau, adding libraries, a series of lavish, manicured gardens, and several new galleries, including the most famous one spanning the river.

 A couple of hundred years later, in 1864, a Scotsman who had made his fortune installing gaslights in Paris bought the château for his daughter.
 She then spent millions on elaborate parties until she was bankrupt.
 The Château de Chenonceauwas seized and sold to a Cuban millionaire.
 In 1913 the Meniers, a French family who made their fortune in chocolate, bought the château.
 They still own it.

 During World War I Château de Chenonceau was used as a hospital.
 During World War II it was a place of escape from the occupied Nazi zone on one side of the River Cher to the "free" zone across the bank.

 One of the most recognizable châteaux in the world, Chambord is also the largest in the valley.
 The distinct French Renaissance architecture blends medieval forms with classic Renaissance structures.

 François I (him again) started construction on the castle in order to be closer to his mistress, the Comtesse de Thoury.
 When he wasn't courting her, he used it as his hunting lodge.
 By the time of the French Revolution, most of furnishings were sold, the timber was removed and the Château de Chambord was left abandoned.
 Any attempts to restore it ended with World War I.

 During World War II art works from the Louvre including the Mona Lisa and Venus de Milo were stored at the Château de Chambord for safety.
 On June 22, 1944, an American B-24 Liberator bomber crashed onto the château lawn.
 Luckily the Mona Lisa and Venus de Milo were not harmed by the crash.
-Restoration began after World War II ended.
+Restoration of the chateau began after World War II ended.